jooni22/CODA/README.md

 ## About

-Coda is development environment for testing MarkLogic clusters and OpsDirector. **It is not for production**.
+Coda is a development environment for testing MarkLogic clusters and OpsDirector. **It is not for production**.

 Coda uses **Docker** containers to create 2 MarkLogic clusters (Dev and OpsDirector).
 It uses **Docker Compose** to create and manage the containers.
 Docker **Volumes** are added to persist data.